sourcehut-mirrors/meka/README.md

 ;; Map Fennel module paths to the module names you wish to refer to them by in `mlua::Lua`.
 ;;
-;; N.B. the `name` field is optional and redundant in this case since Meka elides those same ;; names from the paths given.
+;; N.B. the `name` field is optional and redundant in this case since Meka derives those same ;; names from the paths given.
 (local kiwi (manifest.new {:name :kiwi.cite            :path :kiwi/cite.fnl}
                           {:name :kiwi.date            :path :kiwi/date.fnl}